-DHYG 270 CLINICAL DENTAL HYGIENE III Spring, 4 credit hours
+DHYG 270 CLINICAL DENTAL HYGIENE III

 This course is a continuation of DHYG 251 Clinical Dental Hygiene II with emphasis on individualized comprehensive dental hygiene care for the periodontally involved patient.
 Students will administer topical and local anesthesia to manage patient discomfort during scaling and root planing procedures.
 Each student will also have an opportunity to administer a locally delivered antimicrobial agent.
 Instructional labs will be utilized to acquire practice managing patients in specialty practices and alternative practice settings such as nursing homes.
+Students will also expand upon the pain management skills taught in DHYG 251 through the administration of nitrousoxide analgesia.
 Students must have current CPR/AED certification and malpractice insurance.
 A minimum "C" graduate is required to graduate.
 Three hours teaching laboratory; 12 clinical hours per week.
 Prerequisites: Pain Management (DHYG 215), Periodontology (DHYG 220), Pharmacology (DHYG 221), Dental Materials (DHYG 240) Dental Materials Lab (DHYG 241), Dental Hygiene II Theory (DHYG 250), Dental Hygiene II (DHYG 251), or permission of instructor.
 Corequisites: Senior Seminar (DHYG 285) and Special Needs Patients (DHYG 290), or permission of instructor.

-DHYG 280 ETHICS & JURISPRUDENCE Spring, 1 credit hours
+DHYG 280 ETHICS & JURISPRUDENCE

 This course is designed to show the relationship between the law and the dental profession; and to provide the hygiene student with the necessary skills to practice within the law.
 All students will complete a child abuse recognition training that will fulfill the necessary pre-requisite requirement for licensure in NYS.
 Students will not only recognize signs of abuse but will become familiar with the reporting protocols.
 All students will develop a resume and will have an opportunity to partake in a mock interview.
 The course will conclude with discussions on marketing and practice management techniques that will prepare students for entry into the workforce.
 A minimum "C" graduate is required to graduate.
 One hour lecture per week.
-Prerequisite: matricuation in the Dental Hygiene program or permission of the instructor.
+Prerequisite: matricuatlion in the Dental Hygiene program or permission of the instructor.

-DHYG 285 SENIOR SEMINAR Spring, 1 credit hour
+DHYG 285 SENIOR SEMINAR

 This capstone course emphasizes case based learning, which involves the integration of theory, knowledge, and research and its individualized practical application to patient care.
 Students will review cases and apply the knowledge accumulated in their two years of dental hygiene studies to plan and manage care for the pediatric, geriatric, adult, periodontal, and the medically compromised patient.
 The course is designed to prepare students for the dental hygiene licensing exams.
 All students will participate in a pretest and a mock national examination.
-This is a five week course with 3 hours of lecture per week.
 Prerequisites: matriculation in the Dental Hygiene program and Clinical Dental Hygiene II Lecture/Lab (DHYG 250), Clinical Dental Hygiene II (DHYG/251) or permission of the instructor.

-DHYG 290 SPECIAL NEEDS PATIENTS Spring, 1 credit hour
+DHYG 290 SPECIAL NEEDS PATIENTS